Back to news

 Quality

 Labour say that they will take steps to ensure we are building more high-quality, well-designed, and sustainable homes and creating places that increase climate resilience and promote nature recovery.
+They plan to invest £6.6bn over five years to upgrade five million homes via grants and low interest loans for insulation, solar panels, batteries and low carbon heating.
+This will be delivered via councils and devolved governments.

 Want to share your news?